MiroMuro/AsciiConverter/README.md

 # IMAGE TO ASCII CONVERTER
-An lightweight and fast application for Ascii image creation!
+An lightweight and fast application for Ascii image and gif creation!

 # HOW TO RUN
 Clone the repo, let maven install all the dependices etc. and run App.java in AsciiWriter.Desktop.